After wearing Garmins for two months, I’m never going back to Fitbit

 Guided programs help you follow specific exercise and diet plans, complete with individual workouts and recipes.
 It’s designed to be a home for all your vital health and fitness information collected by your phone, scales and fitness tracker, displayed on the “Health Metrics” dashboard.
 It's a lovely UX, all rounded corners and easy-to-understand, forgiving presentation.

-There’s just one problem: it costs $9.99 a month, or $79.99 for a year.
+There’s just one problem: it costs $9.99 a month in the US, £7.99 in the UK, or AU$15.49 in Australia.
+Alternatively, you can pay $79.99 in the US, £79.99 in the UK, or AU$129.99for a year.
 Although you get either six months or one year’s worth of subscription free with a new device, any usage after that will be charged.
 Getting a used Fitbit?
 You’re only likely to be able to access the 90-day free trial offered to new app on-boarders, further increasing the cost of your device.

 Once my trial period was up, as good as Fitbit Premium was, I decided not to renew.
 I was chopping and changing devices so much (as a fitness tech reviewer, it comes with the territory) that I didn’t think I would get enough bang for my buck, as I wouldn’t be constantly making the most of my Premium subscription.

 I had trialed Garmins before, but over the last few months, I have worn the Enduro, Forerunner 955 Solar, and Forerunner 255 Music in quick succession, and I fell in love with Garmin’s high-powered devices.
-Of course, I’m not going to compare a $150 fitness tracker from Fitbit to a $600 brute of a watch designed for endurance athletes: fundamentally, these devices are very different, aimed at two different groups of fitness enthusiasts.
+Of course, I’m not going to compare the Charge 5 to an expensive brute of a watch like the Garmin Enduro, which is designed for serious endurance athletes: fundamentally, these devices are very different, aimed at two different groups of fitness enthusiasts.

 However, Garmin Connect is not only a more comprehensive tool than Fitbit Premium, it’s also not hidden behind a paywall.
 Although Garmin's UX requires a little bit more effort to dive into (it's not nearly presented as nicely) and fully understand your metrics, it adds a wealth of detail missing in Fitbit Premium.
 Simple scores such as your “Body Battery” are still present, allowing you to understand how well rested you are, and your stress score comes packaged in an efficient pie chart format, with red slices indicating severe stress and blue indicating relaxation.